All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Sermorelin acetate is a synthetic 29-amino-acid peptide that mirrors the biologically active portion of growth hormone-releasing hormone (GHRH).
 It stimulates the anterior pituitary gland to produce and release growth hormone through the body's natural signaling pathways, preserving the pulsatile secretion pattern and somatostatin feedback loops that regulate GH levels.

 Sermorelin is primarily used in physician-supervised peptide therapy protocols to address age-related GH decline.
-While its most commonly discussed benefits involve body composition, sleep, and recovery, there is growing interest in how GH optimization may support gastrointestinal health, an area where the underlying biology is compelling even if the clinical research specific to sermorelin remains limited.
+While its most commonly discussed benefits involve body composition, sleep, and recovery, there's growing interest in how GH improvement may support gastrointestinal health, an area where the underlying biology is compelling even if the clinical research specific to sermorelin remains limited.

 The Growth Hormone-Gut Connection